rsp9u/stingconf/README.md

 Variables' name in the configuration file should be set `like_this`

-Currently, the supported formats are json and yaml, and the file contains content must be non-nested dictionary.
+Currently, the supported formats are json and yaml, and the content must be non-nested dictionary.